 One of the most popular places to visit in the Reichstag Building is the dome.
 The dome is a glass and metal structure at the top of the Reichstag Building that tourists can explore to learn more about the building's history.

 There is an audio guide available when visiting the dome, which I highly recommend using.
 It is a short tour, but the guide provides interesting insights.
 Make sure you book your trip to this landmark online and well in advance.

 When you are in Berlin, Germany for 4 days, the Brandenburg Gate is a place you must include on your list of places to visit in Europe.
 The monument was built based on orders from Frederick William II, the Prussian King, during the 18th century.
-It has witnessed many historical events and symbolizes the Cold War in Berlin.
+It has witnessed many historical events and symbolises the Cold War in Berlin.

 This European monument is always open, but if you want to experience an incredible moment with your family, the best time to visit is during New Year's Eve.
-You can also take a stroll around the gate, and enjoy the calm environment of the city.
+You can also take a stroll around the gate and enjoy the calm environment of the city.